AhmedElsherbini/Align2XL/README.md

 then just answer questions !

 ## This tool can be used if..
-1- you want extract genes using its start/end postion in aligned_file.afa (more accurate) or fasta file
+1- you want extract a gene using its start/end postion in aligned_file.afa (more accurate) or multi/fasta file

-2- you want to exlude sequences in a multifasta file using sequneces pattern (ex:NNN,XX)
+2- you want to exlude sequences in a multifasta file using a pattern in the sequneces (ex:NNN,XX)

 3- you want to  print all  ID headers in your multifasta

-4- you want extract gene from fasta/multifasta file using it's upstream and downstream seq
+4- you want extract a gene from fasta/multifasta file using it's upstream and downstream sequence

 5- you want to translat DNA fasta file on the its 1 frame

-6- you want to efetch data from NCBI or you want to merge your multifasta files
+6- you want to efetch data from NCBI or you want to merge your multifasta files in accurate and fast way

 7- you want to know GC content and N bases content of your DNA seq